HunterTigerX/nodejs2024Q1-service/README.md

 Database port is 6000 and to change the port, open .env file and change the DB_PORT value.

 ## Testing
-After application is running open new terminal and enter:
+After docker and application is running open new terminal and enter:

 To run all tests without authorization